Annual Pay Adjustments

 Annual reports of the Salary Council and the Pay Agent, including explanations of the methods used in comparing federal and non-federal pay, are at www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule.

 To determine an employee’s locality rate, agencies increase the employee’s “scheduled annual rate of pay” by the locality pay percentage authorized by the President for the locality pay area in which the employee’s official worksite is located.
-The “scheduled annual rate of pay” consists of: the General Schedule rate of basic pay for the employee’s grade and step (or relative position in the rate range), excluding additional pay of any kind such as locality payments or special rate supplements; a special base rate for law enforcement officers (LEOs) under section 403 of the Federal Employees Pay Comparability Act of 1990 (FEPCA); or for an employee in a category of positions described in 5 U.S.C.
+The “scheduled annual rate of pay” consists of: the General Schedule rate of basic pay for the employee’s grade and step (or relative position in the rate range), excluding additional pay of any kind such as locality payments or special rate supplements; a special base rate for law enforcement officers under section 403 of the Federal Employees Pay Comparability Act of 1990; or for an employee in a category of positions described in 5 U.S.C.
 5304(h)(1)(A)-(D) for which the President (or designee) has authorized locality payments under 5 U.S.C.
 5304(h)(2); the annual rate of pay fixed by law or administrative action, exclusive of any locality-based adjustments (including adjustments equivalent to local special rate supplements under 5 CFR 530 subpart C) or other additional pay of any kind.
 Locality pay is considered in applying various pay-setting rules (for example, maximum payable rate, promotion, transfer, or pay retention).
 A locality rate may not be paid on top of a retained rate.

 Locality pay is considered basic pay for purposes of: retirement deductions and benefits; life insurance premiums and benefits; premium pay and premium pay limitations; severance pay; advances in pay; lump-sum payments for accrued and accumulated annual leave; post differentials under 5 U.S.C.
 5925(a) and danger pay allowances under 5 U.S.C.
 5928 under certain circumstances; recruitment, relocation, and retention incentive payments, supervisory differentials, and extended assignment incentives; performance-based cash awards when such awards are computed as a percentage of an employee’s rate of basic pay; GS pay administration provisions (for example, GS promotion provisions) to the extent provided in 5 CFR 531 subpart B; pay administration provisions for prevailing rate employees which consider rates of basic pay under the GS pay system in setting pay under certain circumstances; grade and pay retention to the extent provided in 5 CFR 536; and for other provisions as specified in other statutes or OPM regulations, and payments or benefits equivalent to those listed above under other legal authorities.